Skip to main content

 Those states with strong tobacco control laws are now reaping the fruits of their labor.
 From 1965 to 2016, cigarette smoking among adults in the United States decreased from 42% to about 15.5%.
 Strong smoke-free policies, media campaigns, and increases in the prices of tobacco products are at least partly credited for these decreases.

-Cigarette smoking is the leading cause of cancer death in the United States, accounting for 29% of all cancer deaths.
+Cigarette smoking is the leading cause of cancer death in the United States, accounting for 3 out of every 10 cancer deaths.
 Lung cancer is the leading cause of cancer death.
 Smoking also causes cancers of the larynx (voice box), mouth, sinuses, pharynx (throat), esophagus (swallowing tube), and bladder.
 It also has been linked to the development of cancers of the pancreas, cervix, ovary (mucinous), colon/rectum, kidney, stomach, and some types of leukemia.
 Cigars and pipes cause cancers, too.

 Fortunately, the past few decades have seen great strides in changing attitudes about smoking, understanding nicotine addiction, and learning how to help people quit.
 Today, the American Cancer Society Great American Smokeout event is celebrated with rallies, parades, stunts, quitting information, and even “cold turkey” menu items in schools, workplaces, Main streets, and legislative halls throughout the US.